 All nominees will be advised in writing as to whether they have been shortlisted.
 (Nominations will be kept on file at the Department of Industry, Tourism and Trade for a period of 12 months.)

-Individual category finalists will be invited to attend the ambassador preparation weekend in Darwin.
+Individual and organisational finalists will be invited to attend the ambassador preparation weekend in Darwin.
 This is an important part of the annual awards process and all individual category finalists are required to attend and stay on site for the duration of the weekend.

 The purpose of the ambassador preparation weekend is to provide you with the tools and resources to enable you to confidently step into your judging interview.
 You’ll also gain some valuable experiences and tools that will compliment your journey through both the rest of the awards process and in your chosen career.
 As well as this, you’ll meet some amazing people, make great contacts and friends, and have a whole lot of fun.